Agriculture

 The application fee is €1,000 for permits up to 24 months.
 This is paid at submission and is the employer's cost — you cannot reclaim it from the worker.

-Current DETE processing time is approximately 10 to 12 weeks for new GEP applications.
+The DETE decision queue for new GEP applications moves during the year — see our processing times tracker for the current position.
 Check the live processing dates at enterprise.gov.ie before finalising your timeline — it changes regularly.

 Stage 3 — D-visa application

 Once DETE approves the permit, your worker applies for their Irish D-visa (long-stay employment visa) at the Irish Embassy in Manila.
 This is the worker's application — you provide a copy of the approved permit, but they submit the paperwork.
-Turnaround is typically 2 to 4 weeks.
+ISD tells applicants to expect a decision within approximately 8 weeks of the application reaching the visa office.
+Budget for that.

 On arrival in Ireland, the worker registers with Immigration Service Delivery (ISD) to receive their Irish Residence Permit (IRP), which formalises their right to work under the permit.